kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-coinbase-transaction.md

 # Deep Dive : Coinbase Transaction

-In the '_overview of bitcoin' chapter, _we discussed the person who would like to be elected, getting a reward for doing a good job.
+In the 'overview of bitcoin' chapter, we discussed the person who would like to be elected, getting a reward for doing a good job.

 Upon batching together a collection of transactions, the person who would like to be elected can then create one transaction that gifts him some amount of bitcoins.
 This transaction is known as the **coinbase transaction.**

 The Bitcoins that are transferred within this transaction come out of thin air, and have no previous inputs.

 The person who would like to be elected can also be rewarded in **transaction fees.**